-The seismic data used in this study is available in the supplementary materials, along with a detailed documentation about how to use it to reproduce the results of this study.
+Code and data availability.
+The seismic data used in this study are available in the Supplement, along with a detailed documentation about how to use them to reproduce the results of this study.
 The digital elevation model data set cannot be made freely available, but may be replaced by equivalent data to reproduce the results.
 TLS point cloud data are available upon request.